Introduced in 1894. A lovely back design that has been revived

 (click on the link to the left below).
 The version pictured here is called Cross-Hatch in reference to the design

 between the bicycle wheels that replaced the grass seen on the earlier version.
 It is common in red and blue, but

 very rare in green or brown.
-Even single cards in the latter colors are not seen often.
+Even single cards in the latter colors are seldom seen.
+I recently (2017) noticed

 The first image, below, shows the narrow version of Cupid issued